potatopplking/router-pc-engines-apu4/README.md

 # Project goals

 Creating a Linux router with firewall, WiFi, VPN, NAS and other services on PC Engines APU4 computer.
-Device will bridge several ethernet ports and WiFi with one master ethernet port connected to gateway (with DHCP server).
+Device will bridge WiFi with all ethernet ports.
 MAC whitelisting will be implemented on wireless interface.

-# Motivation

-To learn more about networking in Linux.

 # Setting up APU4D4 and installing OS